Binxly/gitstats.py/README.md

 The idea was simple: a CLI tool to track *local* git repositories and their contributions.
 I wanted to learn more about Go, and figured this would be a fun project to start with.

 After many skill issues and some coping, I decided to recreate the core functionality using Python instead.
 Feel free to use this, steal this, add to this, give this to your friends, your AI agents, whatever.
+Blog post WIP.
 ---
 The project is split into two stages: